rahul0705/rahul0705.github.io/README.md

 npm run verify:resume:markdown
 ```

+## Buttons and color

+Use DaisyUI semantic colors from the Catppuccin theme.
+Filled primary buttons identify the main action in a
+context: View Resume in the hero, Email in Contact, Export Resume on the resume, and Go home on the error page.
+Use outlined buttons for secondary actions, including article browsing and Contact profile links.
+Ghost buttons
+serve navigation and lightweight profile shortcuts.
+Choose variants by purpose, never by array position; Contact
+actions without an explicit variant default to outline.

+Primary-colored text also serves as the site accent for labels and links; it does not always indicate a button.
+Use base-content for body text and the matching content token on filled colored surfaces.
+Catppuccin's secondary
+token is a dark surface in Mocha, so it is not suitable as text on the page background.

 ## Content manager

 Sveltia CMS is available at `/admin/`.
 Its configuration is created in TypeScript rather than loaded from a